 Posted On December 9, 2022 Consumer Privacy & Data Breaches

 If you received a data breach notification, it is essential you understand what is at risk.
-The data breach lawyers at Console & Associates, P.C. are actively investigating the UPPCO data breach on behalf of people whose information was exposed.
-As a part of this investigation, we are providing free consultations to anyone affected by the breach who is interested in learning more about the risks of identity theft, what they can do to protect themselves, and what their legal options may be to obtain compensation from Upper Peninsula Power Company.
+The data breach lawyers at Console & Associates, P.C. are actively investigating the BGA data breach on behalf of people whose information was exposed.
+As a part of this investigation, we are providing free consultations to anyone affected by the breach who is interested in learning more about the risks of identity theft, what they can do to protect themselves, and what their legal options may be to obtain compensation from Black, Gould & Associates, Inc.

-Upon discovering that sensitive consumer data was made available to an unauthorized party, Upper Peninsula Power Company began to review the affected files to determine what information was compromised and which consumers were impacted.
-While the breached information varies depending on the individual, it may include your first and last name and Social Security number.
+Upon discovering that sensitive consumer data was made available to an unauthorized party, Black, Gould & Associates began to review the affected files to determine what information was compromised and which consumers were impacted.
+On September 21, 2022, BGA was able to determine which individuals’ information was included in the affected files.
+While the breached information varies depending on the individual, it may include your first and last name, Social Security number, date of birth, and address.

-Credit monitoring is a fee-based service offered by many different companies.
-Credit monitoring alerts you to suspicious activity on your credit profile, such as if there are an abnormal amount of inquiries.
-Usually, credit monitoring costs between $20 to $40 per month.
-However, companies will often offer victims of a data breach free credit monitoring for a period of time—usually between one to two years.
-Indeed, UPPCO is offering this service at no cost to victims for either 12 or 24 months.
-Signing up for credit monitoring is free and provides you with an easy way to keep an eye on your credit profile.
-Also, taking a company up on its offer of free credit monitoring doesn’t affect your right to bring a data breach lawsuit against the company if it was negligent in maintaining your information.
+Credit monitoring is a fee-based service provided by several different companies that alerts you to any suspicious activity on your credit profile.
+If you wanted to purchase credit monitoring on your own, it would run you about $20 to $40 per month.
+However, companies usually offer victims of a data breach free credit monitoring for a period of time—usually between one to two years.
+Indeed, Black, Gould & Associates, Inc. is providing victims of the breach with this service for 24 months at no cost.
+Signing up for credit monitoring is simple, and doing so provides you with an easy way to keep an eye on your credit profile.
+Moreover, enrolling in credit monitoring does not impact your ability to file a data breach lawsuit against a company that leaked your information.

-Fraud alerts and credit freezes are free services offered by the three major credit bureaus.
-A fraud alert puts companies that pull your credit on notice that there is reason to believe that an unauthorized party may be attempting to use your information.
-A credit freeze offers additional protection by preventing any company from pulling your credit without your advance approval.
+Fraud alerts and credit freezes are two free services offered by the three major credit bureaus (TransUnion, Equifax, and Experian).
+A fraud alert lets any company that pulls your credit know that you suspect someone is trying to fraudulently use your information.
+A credit freeze offers an additional layer of protection by preventing any company from pulling your credit without your advance approval.
 The Identity Theft Resource Center has repeatedly explained that placing a credit freeze on your credit account is the single best way to prevent fraud after a data breach.

 To schedule your free consultation, just call (866) 778-5500 today or fill out our secure contact form.

-Below is a copy of the initial data breach letter issued by Upper Peninsula Power Company (the actual notice sent to consumers can be found here):
+Below is a copy of the press release describing the incident, issued by Black, Gould & Associates, Inc. (the actual notice sent to consumers can be found here):